-You may also want to consider investing in gutter guards (leaf guards) or gutter splash guard.
+You may also want to consider investing in gutter guards (leaf screens) or gutter splash guards.
 Trust us when we say installing leaf guards and hiring a repair tech are vastly more affordable than a single foundation repair.
 If you notice a leak, you should definitely invest in a gutter repair or new gutter installation.

 5. Not Sticking to a Maintenance Plan

 Most technicians and manufacturers agree that gutter cleaning should be performed at least twice a year, typically during the early spring and early fall.